dymmond/esmerald/docs/en/docs/extras/forms.md

 # The Form

-This is a special way of sending a form directly using Esmerald.
+This is a special way of sending a form directly using Ravyn.
 The `Form` like the [File](./upload-files.md), inherits from the [Body](./body-fields.md) and applies the special `media_type` as `application/x-www-form-urlencoded`.